danielspg/SplitFed-Learning/README.md

-# SplitFedLearning
+# SplitFed Learning

-SplitFedLearning is a combination of Federated Learning and Split Learning.
+SplitFed Learning is a combination of Federated Learning and Split Learning.
 I intends to provide the best of the both worlds.
 Here I have implemented the SplitFedLearning using MNIST dataset.